ishkining/django-react-project/README.md

 ### 3 hour (18.02.2023 - 12:00 PM)

 That was quite fun to understand how to implement DRF, I'm really liked it

+### 4 hour (18.02.2023 - 01:50 PM)

+Starting new project Movies and creating DB relations and API to them.